cypress-io/github-action/README.md

 ### Installation

 This action installs local dependencies using lock files.
-Ensure that exactly one type of lock file is used for each project or working-directory from the following supported package managers:
+Ensure that exactly one type of lock file is used at the root of the repo or in each working-directory of a monorepo from the following supported package managers:

 | Lock file           | Package Manager                                                                                  | Installation command             |
 | ------------------- | ------------------------------------------------------------------------------------------------ | -------------------------------- |